 Work values refer to the aspects of work one values and desires.
 It can refer to the job tasks, the environment, or the rewards one gets from working.
-Lyons et al's (2010) list of work values is used and re-organized based on additional supporting models and factor analysis of the data.
+Lyons et al's (2010) list of work values is used and re-organized based on additional supporting models and psychometric evaluation.

 Meaningfulness.

-The extent to which a job is gives a sense of meaningfulness.
-It consists of sub-dimensions of interesting work, usage of a large variety of skills, feeling of having an impact and influence on organizational outcomes, and work that directly helps people.
+The extent to which a job gives a sense of meaningfulness.
+It consists of subdimensions of interesting work, usage of a large variety of skills, feeling of having an impact and influence on organizational outcomes, and work that directly helps people.